DIY Nursery Decor Ideas

 Garlands are another sweet option.
 You can string together fabric hearts, lace circles, or simple felt cutouts to drape along a shelf, crib rail, or reading nook.
 These tiny materials come together quickly and add motion and texture that feels soft and welcoming.
 For color inspiration, the warm tones on my shabby chic nursery page pair beautifully with handmade banners and floral accents.

-If you want to frame something meaningful, a simple DIY keepsake frame is a wonderful project.
-A thrifted frame painted in blush or ivory, paired with a swatch of pretty fabric, becomes the perfect place to display baby’s first booties, a sweet quote, or a photo from your maternity session.
-Coordinating this frame with your fabrics, quilts, or mobile creates a balanced, thoughtful look throughout the room.
+Framing something meaningful can be as simple as creating a DIY keepsake frame.
+A thrifted frame painted in blush or ivory, paired with a swatch of pretty fabric, becomes the perfect place to display baby’s first booties, a sweet quote, or a photo from a maternity session.
+Coordinating the frame with fabrics, quilts, or a crib mobile creates a balanced, thoughtful look throughout the room.

 DIY Keepsakes, Memory Displays, and Finishing Touches